 Report Benefit Fraud

-Any information we receive is kept in the strictest of confidence but you can report suspected benefit fraud anonymously should you want to.
+Any information received is kept in the strictest of confidence but you can report suspected benefit fraud anonymously should you want to.

-The easiest way to do this is to use our online form to report suspected fraud or email your suspicions to the council at email@example.com
+The easiest way to do this is to use the link below:

 You can also telephone the National Benefit Fraud Hotline on 0800 854 440.

 If you have speech or hearing problems you can use a text phone service on 0800 328 0512 or Welsh speakers can call on 0800 678 3722.
 Your call is free and confidential and you do not have to give your name or address.